How to Replace a Power Brake Booster

 Step 1.
 Pull the hood release to open

-the hood, release the secondary safety latch and finish opening the hood, secure
+, release the secondary safety latch and finish opening the hood, secure

 with prop rod if needed.